Gauging the Gauge and Anomaly Resolution

+{It} is then clear that the 1-current $j$ is conserved provided the 2-/3-currents $J,\mathcal{J}$ take values in the kernels of the 2-crossed-module maps $t,t'$, respectively.
+However, even then the 2-current $J$ remains {{non-conserved}} in general, unless we have $\cH=0$

-A direct consequence of these 3-conservation laws (\ref{eq:3cons2})-(\ref{eq:3cons}) is the very interesting mobility constraint.
-The immobility of the 1-form Kac-Moody charges, $J_\ell,J_c=0$, guarantees that both the 2-form $U(1)_2$ and the $PG$ 0-form symmetries are non-anomalous, in the sense that the corresponding 3-,1-currents $\mathcal{J},j$ are conserved,
+A direct consequence of these 3-conservation law (\ref{3cons1})-(\ref{3cons3}) is the very interesting mobility constraint.
+Suppose $J|_{\operatorname{ker}t},\mathcal{J}_{\operatorname{ker}t'}$ denote the restriction of the 2-/3-form currents to the kernels of the maps $t,t'$.
+If we define the 0-/1-/2-form charges $u,U,\mathcal{U}$ associated to the currents $j,J|_{\operatorname{ker}t},\mathcal{J}_{\operatorname{ker}t'}$, respectively, then: \begin{enumerate} \item the 0-/2-form charge $u,\mathcal{U}$ are mobile (i.e., ``\textit{{liquid}}'') and define a topological operator,~but \item the 1-form charge $U$ is {{not}} topological, unless certain flatness or mobility constraints are imposed. \end{enumerate}